Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/plant/needle-blight.md

 NoteIcon: monster
 BestiaryType: plant
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-32, Curse of Strahd, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk"
+32, Curse of Strahd, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk, Dragon of Icespire Peak"
 ---
 # [Needle Blight](2-Mechanics/CLI/bestiary/plant/needle-blight.md)
 *Source: Monster Manual p.
-32, Curse of Strahd, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk*
+32, Curse of Strahd, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, Phandelver and Below: The Shattered Obelisk, Dragon of Icespire Peak*

 In the shadows of a forest, needle blights might be taken at a distance for shuffling, hunched humanoids.
 Up close, these creatures reveal themselves as horrid plants whose conifer-like needles grow across their bodies in quivering clumps.
 A needle blight lashes out with these needles or launches them as an aerial assault that can punch through armor and flesh.